This is a sponsored post

 - juice of 2 limes

-Press the tofu in an EZ Tofu Press, (or between two plates weighted down with tins or books), for 10-15 minutes until a good amount of liquid has been released.
+Press and drain the tofu for 10-15 minutes until a good amount of liquid has been released.
 Slice into half-centimetre thick slices, then cut each slice in half diagonally to form triangles.
 Lay out on your chopping board and pat dry with kitchen paper.

 Heat the oil in a large frying pan or wok, (enough to completely cover the bottom of the pan), and when hot, add the tofu slices in batches and cook on both sides until crispy and golden brown.
 Remove onto a plate covered with kitchen paper, and set aside until needed.